KuestenKeks/rss-feed-preview-js/README.md

 # What's this? 🤔
 You want to embed a simple preview for the contents of your RSS feed on your website?
 Like an overview of your latest blog articles?
-Then these few lines of JavaScript might help you out 😉.
+But you have a simple webhoster that doesn't allow to generate this on the server side?
+Then these few lines of client side JavaScript might help you out 😉.

 ## ✔ Features
+* Easy to add to any website where you have the ability to add HTML snippets
 * No dependecies on 3rd party APIs or libraries!
 This works completely standalone and without any third party calls.
 * Therefore very privacy friendly :)
-* easy to add to any website where you have the ability to add HTML snippets
 * The preview is stripped down to simple text.
 The first few sentences will be included while cutoff sentence fragments are avoided.

 ## ❌ Missing features